Eternal Russia-Ukraine: Crimea as a “unifying birthplace”?

 Crimea as a baptismal font and as a beginning of Russia and Ukraine

-In fact Eternal Russia is ancestor and finality of both the Russian Federation and the Ukraine.
+In fact Eternal Russia is ancestor and finality of both the Russian Federation and Ukraine.
 Kievan Rus’ was the ancestor state of both.
 The Russian Empire was also the mother of both… And Crimea is the baptismal font of both!
-In Cherson, near the actual Sebastopol and then a part of the East Roman Empire, Vladimir the First, or Saint Vladimir the Great, was baptised and thus the state he ruled, Kievan Rus’, followed him into Christianity and was born into Christendom and the Judeo-Christian tradition of civilisation.
-In this regard Crimea is the “beginning of everything” of Russia and Ukraine, it is the “Annunciation Day” for both.
+In AD 988, Cherson, near the actual Sebastopol, then a part of the eastern Roman Empire, Vladimir the Great was baptised.
+The state he ruled, Kievan Rus’, followed him into Christianity and was born into Christendom and the Judeo-Christian tradition of civilisation.
+In this regard Crimea is the “beginning of everything” of Russia and Ukraine, it is the “Annunciation Day” and the “the beginning of all Salvation της σωτηρίας ημών το κεφάλαιον” for both.

 After becoming part of Christendom Kievan Rus’ then the Russian Empire have always participated in the construction of the European identity.
 Europe would never be Europe without this active Russian participation in all domains of civilization: science, literature, politics, and philosophy, amongst others.
+At the same time, Russia did not fall in the sins of Western European countries of slavery and racialism: Orthodoxy was a barrier against such catastrophic visions of humanity.
 The birthplace and the “womb” of this great culture was the very Crimea.
 In this Russian Empire what we know today as the Russian Federation and the Ukraine were one, and both shared the production of all those participations.
 Dostoevsky and Tolstoy were as much Ukrainian as Russian.
-Alexei Tsesarevich and his Romanov ancestors were the royals of All Russias, the “Greater” and the “Lesser”, that is, today’s Russia and Ukraine.
+Alexei Tsesarevich and his Romanov ancestors were the royals of All Russias, the “Greater”, the “Lesser”, and the White, that is, today’s Russia, Ukraine, and Belarus.

 I have a dream, far from being a realistic one but still, it is a beautiful dream: that Crimea can be under a co-sovereignty of both Russia and the Ukraine.
 It does belong to the history of both and by being the “spiritual birthplace” of both it can play the role of connection and of communion instead of the one of division.
 A womb unifies the brothers and sisters and does not divide them or set them apart…